renpy/renpy/sphinx/source/config.rst

     Persistent data must be deleted for this to take effect.

+.. var:: config.default_transform = ...

+    When a displayable is shown using the show or scene statements, the transform properties are taken from this transform and used to initialize the values of the displayable's transform.

+    The default default transform is :var:`center`.

 .. var:: config.empty_window = ...

     This is called when _window is True, and no window has been shown